 There are numerous courses available with Swim Ireland, in a number of different categories.
 The categories available are Qualifications, CPDs and Commercial.
-For queries relating to Qualifications and CPDs, please contact the Swim Ireland Education Team and for queries relating to Commercial Department courses, please contact the Commercial Team
+For queries relating to Qualifications, CPDs and commercial please contact the Swim Ireland Education Team.

 The term ‘qualifications’ refers to the courses run within the Swim Ireland Education department which lead to a qualification as a teacher or a coach.
 The qualifications are mainly available at Level 1 and Level 2.
 Level 1 is the introductory level to teaching or coaching and is 35 hours long.
 Level 2 qualifies people to teach or coach unsupervised and is 68 hours long.